-Every rupee of denied Input Tax Credit is working capital permanently lost to your business.
-AMLEGALS ensures you claim every credit the law entitles you to — and defends every credit the department attempts to deny.
+Every rupee of denied Input Tax Credit is working capital lost, and we help you claim every credit the law allows and defend each one the department denies.

 Yet the ITC mechanism under the CGST Act 2017 is one of the most litigation-prone provisions in Indian fiscal law.
 The conditions for claiming credit under Section 16, the restrictions under Section 17, the blocked credit list under Section 17(5), the time limits under Section 16(4), and the matching requirements under Rule 36(4) create a compliance labyrinth where legitimate credits are routinely denied on procedural grounds.